-[Do you want to use CST or EST]
+NOTE: All times are Central Standard Time (CST)

-Benefits of Enron RP Auction
+Benefits of Enron Reliable Power Auction [H2]

 Confidentiality

-The Enorn RP Auction format allows you to bid for coverage without any concerns of disclosure to competitors, thus preserving the ability for you to manage you market strategies confidentially.
+The Enron Reliable Power Auction format allows you to bid for coverage without any concerns of disclosure to competitors, thus preserving the ability for you to manage your market strategies confidentially.
 After each auction we will only post the weighted average clearing price for the particular coverage period.

 Frequency

-Enron RP Auctions are held every two weeks, providing greater flexibility to dynamically respond to changing fundamental and technical information.
+Enron Reliable Power Auctions are held every two weeks, providing flexibility to dynamically respond to changing fundamental and technical information.

 Speed

-Because Enron RP Auction is conducted online, the auction can be completed and results announced within XX hours of the deadline for submission.
-Currently, coverage similar to that being offered can take months to negotiate and can be subject to various conditions that can be unfavorable.Is this true?]
+Because Enron Reliable Power Auction is conducted online, the auction can be completed and results announced within XX hours [you need to define] of the deadline for submission.
+Currently, coverage similar to that being offered can take months to negotiate.

 Fairness

 Most negotiated mechanisms that are used to price coverage give priority to certain participants on a more subjective basis.
-Enron RP Auctions, bids and offers are granted priority on the basis of price level and time of submission.
+Enron Reliable Power Auction bids are granted priority on the basis of price level and time of submission.
 Submissions are ranked in price order first and, in the event of a tie, by time of submission, with priority given to the bid, which reached us first.

 Free

-There are no signup fees and no transaction fees for Enron RP Auctions .
+There are no signup fees and no transaction fees for Enron Reliable Power Auction.

 Flexibility

-We built Enron RP Auctions for you.
+We built Enron Reliable Power Auction for you.
 You drive the format.
 If you see something you like, or something you would like to have changed, please call our HelpDesk and tell us.
 As the site develops, we will be looking for your input to help us ensure that the site meets your needs.

 Ease of Use